SuNnY54569/SideScrollerGameTest/README.md

 - **Time Hop System Implementation** (1 hour)

 **Challenges:**
-- Limited time on the first day due to personal scheduling.
+- time constraint on the first day due to personal timeline.
 - Chose to begin with the Time Hop System as it appeared to be the simplest.
 - Defined a looped gameplay structure to fit a short development cycle.